Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 * Fasten a MakerBeam Corner Bracket to the MakerBeam with two lock nuts.
 Use another MakerBeam as temporary spacer in the corner of the bracket.

-Repeat these steps four times to create a U-shaped pair of legs.
+Repeat these steps three times to create a U-shaped pair of legs.
 Then repeat all steps for the second pair of legs.

 .. image:: /Images/Kits/kit_camera_slider_step1_350.jpg